-A Personal Note from the Director of Graduate Programming
+A Personal Note from the Chair of the Graduate Department

 Greetings from the campus of Grace University.

 I am pleased that you are taking the time to peruse our catalog or visit our website, and I invite you to take a serious look at our programs.
 For over 65 years we have been providing an undergraduate education that is a sound blend of academics, spiritual formation, ministry experience and spiritually significant relationships.